BlasToth/javascript/personal-projects/add-one-counter/README.md

 # Add ONE Counter

-## I created this simple app to be able to keep track of my workouts but a friend is using it to count cells in the laboratory as well
+## I created this simple app to be able to keep track of my workouts but a friend uses it to count cells in the laboratory

 ### Functions:
 - add one pressing the + sign